25-MDDN242/time-based-media-JehSikah/README.md

 10/3: https://editor.p5js.org/SafakOnol/sketches/_GApyXh3B
 Rotating wave shape stolen.
 Also changed my palette lerp into its own function outside of colouring the background to be used to colour more than just the sky.

+8/3: Variablised the waves so that they would rise and fall as well as have harsher waves.
+Started alarm functionality.
+Also added moon and sun